clevyr/jackpot-backup/README.md

   To Add AWS S3 Syncing, edit:
-    S3_BUCKET - the name of the AWS S3 bucket with which you are syncing
+    S3_BUCKET - the name of the AWS S3 bucket with which you are syncing AWS_PATH  - the full path to the aws command

   To Add Google Cloud Syncing, edit:
-    GOOGLE_CLOUD_BUCKET - the name of the Google Cloud Storage bucket with which you are syncing
+    GOOGLE_CLOUD_BUCKET - the name of the Google Cloud Storage bucket with which you are syncing GSUTIL_PATH         - the full path to the gsutil command
 ```

 ### main_backup